In any given moment, we have two options: to step forward into growth or to step back into safety.

 Allie completed her graduate studies at Oakland University in 2017 and has been working in the mental health profession since 2012.
 She began her career working at an early intervention program for children with autism spectrum disorder (ASD).
 That experience brought her awareness of the need for counseling supports for the family members and caregivers of children with special needs.
 Allie has created and lead mindful mediation groups to combat burnout and compassion fatigue for professionals in the field.
 She also held a group speaking to overall wellness to assist clients to live the best quality of life.
 Within her wellness programing she covers mindful eating habits, life balance, self-compassion, boundaries, stress reduction and more.

 Outside of ASD and stress management, her specialties include anxiety, anger management, parenting supports, grief/loss, life adjustment and career counseling services.
 Using interventions including Cognitive Behavioral Therapy (CBT), Humanistic Approaches, Mindfulness-Based (MBCT) and Acceptance and Commitment Therapy (ACT), Allie strives to create an environment that is comfortable, safe and non-judgmental for all her clients.
-Her focus is working with adults (18-65+) and working with couples.
+Her focus is working with adults and couples.
 New services that Allie will be bringing to the practice are Emotional Support Animals (ESA) evaluations and a range group therapy services.
-Allie will be accepting new clients effective September 1st, 2019.
+Allie will not be accepting new patients at this time, but will return August 2020.

 The elephant represents strength, wisdom and confidence across cultures.
 To many, the elephant represents good luck, empathy and nurturing.
 They are complex creatures and are known to be able to see their own reflection in the mirror.
 Self recognition is a sign of higher order thinking and self awareness.
 They have the ability to recognize their current surroundings, adapt and shape their environment to meet their needs.
 Elephants are family-oriented and understand how to take care of each other, how to move on when necessary and how to take care and respect their environment.